Jeremy Pang, founder of School of Wok, shares some of the mainstay traditions of Chinese New Year, as well as a family favourite recipe

 Chinese New Year, much like other culturally specific celebrations, often runs the risk of being overly simplified, stereotyped, or reduced to a few generic markers, whenever marketed to the masses.
 Typically, Chinese New Year gets boiled down to three things: fireworks, the colour red, and food.
 But as with any cultural celebration, and especially cultures that have withstood a long history, it’s important to dig beneath the surface level festivities, revealing the reasoning and importance behind these traditions.

-Generosity of time is a value of utmost importance to our parents, as it is such a backbone of Chinese culture, so when it came to Chinese New Year celebrations as children, my sisters and I spent a lot of time visiting with and chatting to various aunties and uncles, and other friends of the family that we only saw once a year.
+Generosity of time is a value of utmost importance to my parents, as it is such a backbone of Chinese culture.
+When it came to Chinese New Year celebrations as children, my sisters and I spent a lot of time visiting with and chatting to various aunties and uncles, and other friends of the family that we only saw once a year.

 A red packet